thisiscap/old/index.md

 - [John Graham](http://johngraham.co/)
 - [East Studio](https://eaststudio.co.uk/)

 Interested in working together?
-All great projects [start with a conversation](mailto:email@domain.com).
+All great projects start with a conversation - get in touch at hello(at)christopherporter.co.uk.

 Elsewhere on the web: